Characterization of degenerate supersymmetric ground states of the Nicolai supersymmetric fermion lattice model by symmetry breakdown: Introduction

-We shall discuss supersymmetric states on finite subsystems.
+We shall discuss supersymmetric ground states on finite subsystems.
 First, we specify finite regions that we will consider.
-For some purpose we mainly consider finite intervals of $\Z$ whose edges are both even.
-For each $k,l\in\Z$ such that $k<l$ let us take
+Second, we specify the meaning of ``supersymmetric ground states" upon finite regions, as it is not so obvious due to the boundary.